fairfaxmedia/tempest/README.md

 ## TODO

-* Define/include libraries of definitions that can be referenced from multiple templates.
-* CLI tool to generate templates to a file.
+* CLI tool to generate templates to a file or S3 object
 * Schemas?
 Ensure resources have the correct parameters (or just rely on AWS validation?)